Kata Bella Logo

 Chiang Mai Food Markets: 5 Popular Spots to Eat Image

 If I live in Chiang Mai (which I kinda do now), I honestly don’t see why I’d ever need to cook.
-You’re spoiled with food options here, across all kinds of cuisines and price ranges.
+You’re spoiled with food options here, across all kinds of cuisines and prices.
 Sure, every few metres you can find a decent Thai restaurant, but while most of them are good, I find eating at the markets much more interesting because you can try a little bit of many different things in one place.

 Here are five popular food markets in Chiang Mai I keep coming back to.